Kitware/CMake/Help/command/install.rst

 ``LIBRARY``, ``ARCHIVE``, or ``OBJECTS`` options.
 To actually install the export file itself, call ``install(EXPORT)``, documented below.

+:ref:`Interface Libraries` may be listed among the targets to install.
+They install no artifacts but will be included in an associated ``EXPORT``.
+If :ref:`Object Libraries` are listed but given no destination for their object files, they will be exported as :ref:`Interface Libraries`.

 Installing a target with the :prop_tgt:`EXCLUDE_FROM_ALL` target property set to ``TRUE`` has undefined behavior.